wangmengyu/Popcorn/README.md

 7. Profit!
 You now will have that payload set as the default URL

 # To set up your own server on GitHub:
-If you want to use PHP and MP4 Exploits:
+**If you want to use PHP and MP4 Exploits:**

+1. Download hosting files from https://gbatemp.net/threads/5-5-1-5-4-0-5-3-2-self-hosting-package-everything-in-one-zip-file.424679/
-1. FTP hosting files to a website that supports PHP (ex.
+2. FTP hosting files to a website that supports PHP (ex.
 000webhost.com)

-If you only want to use the use MP4 Exploits (PHP doesn't work with this):
+**If you only want to use the use MP4 Exploits (PHP doesn't work with this):**

 1. Download hosting files from https://gbatemp.net/threads/5-5-1-5-4-0-5-3-2-self-hosting-package-everything-in-one-zip-file.424679/
 2. Make a gh-pages branch https://pages.github.com/